The cutting tool wears out during machining for a number of different reasons, which adversely affects the cutting result

 Caused by weakening of the cutting tool due to overheating, which reduces its resistance to external impact.

-The wear is strongly associated with the cutting forces that a cutting insert is subjected to, which are a result of the tool's design, the angle of the tool holder, the cutting speeds, the choice of material, vibrations etc. Real cutting forces are thus very difficult to calculate.
+The wear is strongly associated with the cutting forces that a cutting insert is subjected to, which are a result of the tool's design, the angle of the tool holder, the cutting speeds, the choice of material, vibrations etc. Actual cutting forces are thus impossible calculate.